Tsirantonakis/CEHv10StudyGuide/2 - Reconnaissance.md

 - **Job Search Sites** - information about technologies can be gleaned from job postings
 - **Google**
   - filetype:  - looks for file types
-  - index of - directory listings
+  - index of - directory listings (often used with intitle)
   - info: - contains Google's information about the page
-  - intitle: - string in title
+  - intitle: - string in page title
   - inurl: - string in url
   - link: - finds linked pages
   - related: - finds similar pages